-The AR102 is a standard Fraunhofer configuration achromatic doublet refractor, with no special extra-low dispersion glass or anything of the sort—just standard crown and flint glasses.
-Being a 4” f/6.5, it will obviously have some chromatic aberration as a result.
+The AR102 is a 4” (102mm) f/6.5 achromatic doublet refractor with a focal length of 660mm.
+Being a standard Fraunhofer configuration achromatic doublet refractor with no special extra-low dispersion glass or anything of the sort—just standard crown and flint glass—it will obviously have some chromatic aberration as a result.
 It’s basic physics, and you can’t avoid it.

-While it is still of course distracting, the chromatic aberration of the AR102 is remarkably well-controlled, only really being a problem on the Moon, Jupiter, and of course Venus.
-With a specialized “minus-violet,” “contrast booster,” or “fringe killer” filter, the purple halos around these objects will disappear entirely, at the expense of natural-colored views.
+While it is still, of course, distracting, the chromatic aberration of the AR102 is remarkably well-controlled, only really being a problem on the Moon, Jupiter, and, of course, Venus.
+With a specialized “minus-violet,” “contrast booster,” or “fringe killer” filter, the purple haloes around these objects will disappear entirely, at the expense of natural-colored views.
 A cheap yellow filter will also work pretty well in a pinch.
-I have been quite surprised by the sharp, high-resolution views these fast, relatively inexpensive achromats can deliver.

-The scope’s lens cell is collimatable, should that ever be a necessity.
+The AR102’s lens cell is collimatable, should that ever be a necessity.
 The objective itself is fully multi-coated – which is to be expected with any decent refractor nowadays.

-One of my main criticisms of the scope’s design is that I don’t particularly like the huge width and short length of the dew shield – by being super fat it is less portable and the dew shield itself is less effective, and the short length further hampers its usefulness.
-Also, at least to me, it looks kind of dumb.
+One of my main criticisms of the scope’s design is that I don’t particularly like the huge width and short length of the dew shield.
+By being super fat, it is less portable, the dew shield itself is less effective, and the short length further hampers its usefulness.

 The AR102’s tube cradle is well-made, lined with felt inside the rings, and it comes with a nice carry handle on the top, as well as a standard aluminum Vixen dovetail on the bottom for attaching the telescope to most modern alt-azimuth and equatorial mounts.